allthingslinux/tux/docs/content/index.md

     ---

-    Star the repository to stay updated with the latest changes.
+    Star or watch the repository to stay updated with the latest changes.

     [:octicons-arrow-right-24: View Repository](https://github.com/allthingslinux/tux){ .md-button .md-button--primary }